.avif)

 Why customer success matters in SaaS

 In SaaS, it's not enough to just make a sale.
 You need to keep those customers coming back month after month, year after year.
 That's where a strong customer success strategy comes in.
-Here’s why having one is so important in SaaS:
+Here's why having one is so important, particularly for B2B SaaS customer success:

 How to measure customer success with the right metrics

-• Customer lifetime value (CLV): This is the total revenue you expect to earn from a single customer.
-Particularly, throughout their entire relationship with your company.
+- Customer lifetime value (CLV): This is the total revenue you expect to earn from a single customer throughout their entire relationship with your company.
 A high CLV indicates strong customer loyalty and a successful customer success strategy.

-• Customer engagement score: This score combines various user actions.
-Think feature usage, login frequency, and support interactions.
+- Customer engagement score: This score combines various user actions.
+Think about feature usage, login frequency, and support interactions.
 These metrics help assess how actively engaged customers are with your product.

 Key elements of a successful SaaS customer success strategy